icon-project/icon-service/docs/dapp_guide-en.md

 #### icx : An object used to transfer icx coin.
 * icx.transfer(addr\_to(address), amount(integer)) -> bool
-Transfers designated amount of icx coin to addr\_to.
+Transfers designated amount of icx coin to `addr_to`.
 If exception occurs during execution, the exception will be escalated.
 Returns True if coin transer succeeds.

 * icx.send(addr\_to(address), amount(integer)) -> bool
-Sends designated amount of icx coin to addr\_to.
+Sends designated amount of icx coin to `addr_to`.
 Basic behavior is same as transfer, the difference is that exception is caught inside the function.
 Returns True when coin transfer succeeded, False when failed.